RijulT/examples/csvfileloader/readme.md

 INVOKATION
 ----------
-Binary distribution can be found here.
+Binary distribution can be found in https://github.com/Falkonry/examples/tree/master/csvfileloader/binaries.

 To invoke, change to the directly conataing the binary distribution files and type: dotnet FalkonryCSVLoader.dll --help